 The conditioner and comb technique needs to be repeated every two days until no climbers or eggs are found in the conditioner or on the tissue or in the water.
-If follow up treatment is not administered any eggs that were not removed in the first initial treatments will hatch and any climbers that were not removed will continue to lay eggs.
+If follow up treatment is not administered, eggs that were not removed in the first initial treatment will hatch and any climbers that were not removed will continue to lay eggs.
 This then will cause a re-infestation of lice.

 Recent findings have revealed that lice are rarely found in the environment surrounding and infected person.
 Therefore if you do have a head lice infestation, the only surrounding environments that will need to be cleaned will be pillow cases and hats worn during the period of infestation.
 The pillow cases can either be changed or heat treated (hot wash, iron, hot dryer), and hats can be left unused in a dry place for 24 hours, as head lice will become dehydrated after only a few hours in a dry environment.

 Council employs nurses to attend local schools and provide further advice.
-This is a free service once a year to local schools and is offered following a request from the school representative to Council.
+This is a free service annual for local schools and is offered following a request from the school representative to Council.